 Orinoco controls the majority of the Faina greenstone belt, which has all the hallmarks of an emerging mining hub, potentially with multiple production centres.

 The Faina Project consists of a large tenement package of approximately 200km2 that encompasses the Cascavel Gold Mine (Cascavel), as well as numerous advanced gold exploration targets including Sertão, Antena/Xupé, Eliseo, Española and Tinteiro.

-Exploration within the Faina Project is underpinned by Orinoco’s regional exploration Joint Venture (JV) agreement with Brazil’s largest gold miner, AngloGold.
+Exploration within the Faina Project is underpinned by Orinoco’s proposed regional exploration Joint Venture (JV) agreement with Brazil’s largest gold miner, AngloGold.

-The wide-ranging agreement with AngloGold represents a strong endorsement of the quality and potential of Orinoco’s tenement position in the Faina greenstone belt from one of the world’s largest and most successful gold mining companies.
+The proposed agreement with AngloGold represents a strong endorsement of the quality and potential of Orinoco’s tenement position in the Faina greenstone belt from one of the world’s largest and most successful gold mining companies.

 AngloGold brings the expertise and financial capacity required to unlock the broader potential of this highly prospective ground package, whilst ensuring Orinoco retains strong exposure to any new discoveries.